Joejo/version-shuttle/README.md

 ![choose-branches](media/choose-branches.gif)

-> Tip: Each of them can be checkout except for the local branch which is already exists.
+> Tip: Each of them can be download except for the local branch which is already exists.

 Then shuttle between them and coding as uaual:

 ![checkout-branches](media/checkout-branches.gif)

-> Tip: the branches you checkout will stored in a folder named "_version-store" at the same directory with your repo.
+> Tip: the branches you download will stored in a folder named "_version-store" at the same directory with your repo.

 **Enjoy!**